canderson318/research-methodology-programming-assignment/README.md

 	- `make_adj`
 		- make adjacency matrix between every combination of strings in Counter where matches fill matrix with a 1, and non-matches a 0
 	- `make_contigs`
-		- take an adjacency matrix from `make_adj` and recursively following all possible paths through it, appending contigs along the way
+		- take an adjacency matrix from `make_adj` and iteratively following all possible paths through it, appending contigs along the way

 #### `simulate_reads.py`
 - Simulates random reads of a specific length and writes these to a fasta format including the ground truth sequence

+#### `assigned.py`
+- Script where args are formatted into `main.py` to query reads.